pyFFTW/pyFFTW/README.md

 Pre-built binary wheels for 64-bit Python on Linux, Mac OS X and Windows are available on the [PyPI](https://pypi.org/) page for all supported Python versions.
 Note that we only support binaries for 64-bit Python.
-If you need to use 32-bit python for some reason, you will have to build pyFFTW from source.
+32-bit and ARM architectures have prebuilt wheels for some configurations - see below.

 Note that prior to Python 3.9, the Windows installation defaulted to being 32-bit even on 64-bit Windows, so if you are having problems installing using pip